 When?
 Before you leave the reception

-Here’s an easy-to-pin version of our tipping cheat sheet:
+Here’s an easy-to-pin version of our wedding vendor tipping guide:

 “If you want to wait until the end of the event to see which vendors went above and beyond, trust your planner to make the call – we’ve worked hand in hand with them all day and see what goes on behind the scenes.
 In that case, I have my clients provide an envelope of cash in different bills (and keep it on my person at all times during the day).
 If I see great service, I will hand out the tip amounts and write them on the envelope how much was handed out and to whom.
 I hand the envelope back to the father of the bride (or wedding host/financier) at the end of the night that shows the summary of what was handed out and any remaining cash.”
 Such a good idea, Chelsey!